alloftech/alloftech.github.io/_posts/2023-06-30-04-spot-instances-on-openshift.md

 - During cluster creation, *Azure Red Hat OpenShift* managed service creates on-demand virtual machines for computation requirements as nodes of type `Standard_D8s_v3`.
 - Looking at the [documentation](https://azure.microsoft.com/en-in/pricing/details/virtual-machines/red-hat/#pricing) for cost of these virtual machines in *East US* region as when writing this blog, it is estimated to be **~$280/month**.
 With increasing traffic & workload, the number and size of instances is meant to increase for the cluster to be able to serve smoothly.
 Let's keep the scaling part aside for now.
 - Coming to spot instances for type `Standard_D8s_v3`, the estimated price drops significanty to **~$83/month**.
-That's nearly 350% lesser than that of on-demand instances.
+That's nearly 70% lesser than that of on-demand instances.
 This would further drop for regions which do not have high demand for compute resources.
 - So, with replacement of one on-demand virtual machine with spot instance, we will be saving **~$200/month**.
 - Lastly, let's consider a cluster with 10 worker nodes which usually is not a huge cluster but normal for a small/mid size enterprise application.
 To balance cloud cost optimization and SLA of application, even if 5 nodes would be replaced with spot instances under resilient architecture design, around **~$1000/month** could be saved.
-Imagine there exist clusters with 1000+ worker nodes as well !!
+Imagine there exist clusters with dozens of worker nodes as well !!

 <br><br>